iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Convexity Preserving Operations of Sets.md

 $$

 And we have shown that any chosen 2 points from the set $Q_1 + Q_2$ will have has its convex combinations in the set as well.

+**Remarks**:

+The closedness of the set is not preserved.
+There are examples where 2 sets that are closed and convex but their sum is not closed.

 ---
 ### **Intersection:**